David Brewster: Family

+In 1833, Brewster's sister-in-law, Ann Macpherson, became laird of Belleville on the death of her half-brother, James.
+Brewster interested himself in the affairs of the estate with a view to promoting agricultural improvement.
+He gave the tenants the security of seven-year leases but his overbearing behaviour towards both them and their laird made him unpopular locally.

 Brewster married a second time in Nice, on 26 (or 27) March 1857, to Jane Kirk Purnell (b.
 1827), the second daughter of Thomas Purnell of Scarborough.
 Lady Brewster famously fainted at the Oxford evolution debate of 30 June 1860.
 Brewster died in 1868, and was buried at Melrose Abbey, next to his first wife and second son.
-The physics building at Heriot-Watt University is named in his honour.

 Recognition and modern references

-A bust of Brewster is in the Hall of Heroes of the National Wallace Monument in Stirling.
+A bust of Brewster is placed in the Hall of Heroes of the National Wallace Monument in Stirling, Scotland.
+A street within the Kings Buildings complex, which houses most of the Edinburgh University's science buildings, was named in his memory in 2015.
+The physics building at Heriot-Watt University is also named in his honour.

+Edwin H. Land's invention of the Polaroid film was inspired by the account of the optical properties of herapathite that he encountered in Brewster's book The Kaleidoscope, Its History, Theory, and Construction, which Land first read while an undergraduate at Harvard University in 1926.

 Brewster's views on the possibility of evolution of intelligence on other planets, contrasted with the opinion of William Whewell, are cited in the novel Barchester Towers.

 He appears as a minor antagonist in the 2015 video game Assassin's Creed Syndicate as a scientist working for the game's opposing faction.
 He is assassinated by one of the protagonists, Evie Frye.

-A street within the Kings Buildings complex (science buildings linked to Edinburgh University) was named in his memory in 2015.
+He features as a character in Ali Bacon's novel, In the Blink of an Eye (2018).